Honeysuckle | A Fragrant Flower of Early Summer Evenings

 Historical Background

-In Japan, honeysuckle has been mentioned in classical poetry collections such as the Manyoshu, demonstrating its cultural significance since ancient times.
-By the Edo period, it had also gained popularity as an ornamental plant, with selective breeding enhancing its beauty.
+In Japan, honeysuckle is even mentioned in the Manyoshu, an ancient collection of poems, showing its deep connection to people’s lives since early times.
+By the Edo period, it gained popularity as a horticultural plant, with various cultivars being developed.

 Gardening Advice